 This conception of the state of play is understandable, but deeply flawed.
 Advances in neuroscience have not unravelled the secrets of consciousness.
 They have instead unravelled the secrets of neuroscience.
 They have not taught us where the mind originates from, but rather tell us how the brain functions.
 To say that better imaging of nervous tissue tells us anything about what consciousness is, is to simply restate the assumption that consciousness is the direct product of specific arrangements of matter.
 But the gap between chemical movements in lipid layers and our thoughts, feelings, and rational insight is so large it may as well be infinite.
 On the one hand we have things.
 On the other, experience.
 To say the former equals the latter because it must, is simply not good enough.

 But what is good enough?
 The obvious answer would be that given by the traditional and intuitive notion of a soul—a non-material, irreducible conscious force which animates matter to produce the mental experience we call life.
 This is not something new or alien to modern science.
 Indeed, the western scientific revolution was hugely influenced by the explicit separation of matter and spirit by René Descartes.
 For him, the thinking mind could not be accounted for by the material body.
-And while there is nothing in modern science that refutes his insights, there is no reason to believe that science will ever refute his insights.
+And since there is nothing in modern science that has refuted his key insights, there is no reason to believe that science will ever refute his key insights.

 A Science of Consciousness?